 Liz went on to professionally record 3 gospel songs that were distributed to and played on radio stations in Europe.
 One of these songs was also played on Liz's hometown radio station for 2 years by request as "Positive Country Music," when Liz's Father took her first recordings to the local station.
 This sequence of events brought Liz back to her country roots, where she began writing and recording country music.
 "I was raised on country music," she recalls, "It's in my blood.
 I was shy growing up, but now I like to go against the grain in my writing every chance I get.
 I don't like being 'status quo."

 Following several self produced ventures, and being discovered via social media by a retired record executive, Liz's dream would not die, finally leading her to Nashville, Tennessee where she got her feet wet frequenting local writer's nights as an up and coming singer/songwriter, and cut her first full studio album.

-"Chasin' Dreams," Liz's first full album, was officially released in 2010, followed by several single releases, yielding radio play of her songs: "Minnesota Winter," "Wrong Way Home," and "Proud About It" regionally in the Midwest, as well as on XM's Nashville Channel and iHeartRadio.
-In 2012, Liz released the long awaited EP Titled "Proud About It" along with her first professional music video.
-Currently, Liz continues performing shows throughout the country with her live band.
-Her new album "Country In The U.S.A." was released in fall 2014!
+The release of Liz’s first full album "Chasin' Dreams," was followed by several single releases, yielding radio play of her songs: "Minnesota Winter," "Wrong Way Home," and "Proud About It" regionally in the Midwest, as well as on XM's Nashville Channel and iHeartRadio.
+Thereafter, Liz released the EP Titled "Proud About It" along with her first professional music video, and went to work writing a brand new full album!
+Request “Bad Addiction,” the new single off the recently released “Country In The US.A.”
+CD, on your favorite Country station today!